renderedtext/ruby-101/README.md

 ## Unit testing

-* *Unit testing* is testing focused on small units of code, such as methods or code lines within methods
+* *Unit testing* is testing focused on small units of code, methods or code lines within methods, which are parts of a bigger program
 * Writing tests is important, and unit tests allow us to check our code well and ensure it works properly, so that when we use it in more complex scenarios it will not cause hard-to-spot errors
 * Two libraries are used to provide unit testing facilities, MiniTest::Unit and Test::Unit
+* For standard Unit Tests, use `require 'test/unit'`, and for raw MiniTest, use `require 'minitest/unit'`
+* *Test cases* are the groups of tests that target a certain part of the program, and what provides the tests are the test methods
+* We can group all these test into *test suites*, to be run as a group
+* Test classes must be subclasses of `Test::Unit::TestCase`, and every method that will provide assertions or refutals must have a name that starts with `test`
+* Unit tests are supposed to run fast, be independent of context, and easy to set up
 * Writing a test for a class:
 ```ruby
 # Original class in a file called my_class.rb